-This talk is going to be about monochrome photography and why to consider monochrome photography.
+I gave this talk to the Creative Photography Society in 2018 about monochrome photography and why to consider monochrome photography.
 There are times to use it, times to not use it, and times when it’s somewhat of a coin toss.
-The spoiler alert here is that it all comes down to "art", and that will be a big part of this conversation.
+The spoiler here is that it all comes down to “art”, and that will be a big part of this conversation.

 I’ll offer the definition that monochrome is where an image is differentiated from the base through the use of a single color.
 So we could be talking about a red image on green paper.

 The question "why monochrome?" is answered simply with "It’s easier … and harder."

 Just to be clear, the opinions expressed here reflect my own personal biases and you may completely disagree, which could be more than just a possibility.
 After all, if we were the same then there would be little need for photography as art.
 Think about it – there would be no personal interpretation, so the puppies in a basket would be as far as we would need to go.
 Disagreeing is completely fine.
 At the very least, you will have thought about what I have said and evaluated it, and whatever engages the thought process is a benefit.

 I speak, by the way, in terms of conversion from color to black and white as opposed to photographing only in black and white.
 For a while I pined for Leica’s black and white camera, which I see one can now grab for around $7,500.
 But I would never spend that much on a camera, partially because I cannot afford it, but also because my Fujifilm X100S might actually offer better results.